ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 - Lexical Environment
 - Hoisting

+> [Demo for this use case](https://stackblitz.com/edit/stackblitz-starters-1pmgun?embed=1&file=use-cases%2Freplace-function-expression-with-declaration%2Findex.ts&hideNavigation=1&view=editor): To run this code, open the terminal at the bottom and run "npx ts-node ./use-cases/replace-function-expression-with-declaration"

 ### Factory

 The `ts.factory` object contains a set of factory functions that can be used to create new nodes or update existing ones.
 You used `ts.factory.createFunctionDeclaration` to create a new function declaration node using the information from the function expression node and `ts.factory.updateSourceFile` to update the source file node statements while keeping the other properties intact.